Petrol station boss' warning: Fill up now, I've been forced to put up prices

 Prices have fluctuated wildly over the past week, rising to more than US$130 per barrel before dropping back down to around US$109.

-Collins attributes the big drop this week to United Arab Emirates increasing production off the back of the unrest in Ukraine.
+Collins attributes the big drop this week to the United Arab Emirates increasing production off the back of the unrest in Ukraine.

 Collins noted while this kind of volatility would be shorter term, he said the shift in European geopolitics would also have a longer-term impact on fuel prices.